My favourite short cut: Smells, Bells & The Cappella Carafa

 by Agnes Crawford

 A lazy stone’s throw from the Pantheon, the church of Santa Maria sopra Minerva takes its name from its position above an ancient temple dedicated to Minerva.
 It’s my absolute favourite short cut in Rome, enter on Piazza della Minerva and leave by the back door on the tiny Via Beato Angelico and in a moment be whisked from the hustle of the street into a silent gloom pungent with centuries of incense and polish.
-As you wander through take a look at the Carafa Chapel at the head of the right transept, one of the most exquisite projects of the early Renaissance in Rome.
+As you wander through, take a look at the Carafa Chapel at the head of the right transept, one of the most exquisite artistic projects of early Renaissance Rome.
 Maximum cost: 1 euro to switch on the lights in the chapel.
 What more could you possibly require from a short cut?

 Commissioned from Filippino Lippi by the Neapolitan Cardinal Oliviero Carafa, it is dedicated to the Virgin of the Annunciation and to Saint Thomas Aquinas, a distant ancestor of the cardinal, a fact attested to by the the solidly classical letters of the inscription of the entrance arch.
 In the centre of the arch we can see the crest of Oliviero’s family, red and white horizontal stripes topped with his cardinal’s hat.